spencedalley/neonblue/README.md

 1. Builds the Python application image.
 2. Starts a **PostgreSQL** database container.
 3. Runs alembic migrations for the application against the postgres database
 4. Starts a PgAdmin container for easy access for inspecting the postgresql database container.
 Accessible via localhost:5050.
+Login with the creds in docker-compose.yml
 3. Starts the **API service** container, which connects to the database.

 ### 2\.
 Initial Database Setup